-Atomic Bose-Einstein condensates (BECs) are manyparticle systems that are particularly well suited to investigate non-classical phenomena at the quantum-toclassical boundary [32].
-Being composed of neutral atoms in ultra-high vacuum, they couple very weakly to their environment and thus show excellent coherence.
+Atomic Bose-Einstein condensates (BECs) are manyparticle systems that are particularly well suited to investigate nonclassical phenomena at the quantum-to-classical boundary [34].
+Being composed of neutral atoms in ultrahigh vacuum, they couple very weakly to their environment and thus show excellent coherence.
 Furthermore, they are reliably initialized in pure states and can be manipulated and detected with high fidelity by means of radio-frequency, microwave and optical fields.
-Multiparticle entanglement in BECs has been demonstrated in the form of squeezed spin states [32].
-These states are EPR entangled, which has been verified by measuring spin correlations within a single cloud of atoms [33-36], making them a promising starting point for an EPR experiment.
+Multiparticle entanglement in BECs has been demonstrated in the form of squeezed spin states [34].
+These states contain EPR entanglement, which has been verified by measuring spin correlations within a single cloud of atoms using highresolution imaging [35-38], making them a promising starting point for an EPR experiment with spatially separated systems.

-In this work we perform an EPR experiment with two BECs, in close analogy with the original Gedankenexperiment, see Fig. 1: We first prepare a BEC in a squeezed spin state, in which all atoms are entangled with each other.
-We then physically split it into two distinct condensates, which can be individually manipulated and detected on the quantum level.
-The two condensates inherit the entanglement from the initial state, resulting in correlated measurement outcomes and allowing us to demonstrate the EPR paradox between two massive many-particle systems.
+In this work we observe the EPR paradox for the first time with two spatially separated, massive many-particle systems.
+Our experiment closely follows the original gedanken experiment in its spin variant proposed by Bohm [39,40] (see Fig. 1).
+We first prepare a BEC in a squeezed spin state, in which all atoms are entangled with each other.
+We then physically split the BEC into two distinct condensates, which can be individually